 The easiest way to reach Volterra is by bus.
 The closest town to Volterra is San Gimignano and Pisa is also not very far.
 Buses leave every hour for Volterra from Pisa, San Gimignano and other smaller towns in the province.
 The buses all arrive in Piazza Martiri della Liberta.
 Those who have their own cars can drive down from San Gimignano or from Pisa.
 Visitors who are coming from outside Italy can take a flight to Pisa and from there get a bus to Volterra.

 Moving Around Volterra

 Volterra is not a very small town but moving around is not difficult.
 Those who have their own cars can drive around the town easily.
 There are several parking lots through the town, the main ones being at Piazza Martiri Della Liberta.
 Parking lots in Volterra are usually free so it is quite convenient.
 There are public buses too which are mostly used by the locals for moving around in the town.
 A fun way to explore the town is by renting mopeds, scooters or bicycles.
 There are several shops in Volterra that provide vehicles on rent to tourists.

 Stay and Accommodation

-Volterra has plenty of options in terms of hotels and accommodations, mainly because it has been an important tourist destination in Tuscany.
-Hotels are available in all budget ranges, luxury hotels as well as budget hotels.
+Volterra has plenty of options in terms of hotels and accommodations, mainly because it is an important tourist destination in Tuscany.
+Hotels are available in all budget ranges, from luxury to budget hotels.
 There are also many Bed & Breakfasts where tourists can get comfortable rooms at inexpensive rates.
 However, during peak tourist seasons it might get difficult to get bookings and decent rooms.
 Some of the best known hotels in Volterra are Albergo Etruria, Albergo Villa Nencini, Albergo Nazionale and Seminario Vescovile San Andrea that rents thirty rooms at low rates.